python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 Don't mandate validating new fields on PyPI
 '''''''''''''''''''''''''''''''''''''''''''

-Previously, while this PEP did include normative guidelines for packaging publishing tools (such as Twine), it did not provide specific guidance for PyPI (or other package indices) as to whether and how they should validate the ``License-Expression`` or ``License-File`` fields,
+Previously, while PEP 639 did include normative guidelines for packaging publishing tools (such as Twine), it did not provide specific guidance for PyPI (or other package indices) as to whether and how they should validate the ``License-Expression`` or ``License-File`` fields,